August 2024, December 2024 and May 2025 Graduates, please complete the First Destination (What You Are Doing After BSU) survey by Clicking Here.

 Planning to attend a career fair?
+GREAT idea!

 Research Companies

 Find the list of companies that will be attending the fair by checking the organizer’s website.
-For BSU career fairs, check Handshake for the list of participating organizations.
+Or, in the case of BSU career fairs, check Handshake for the list of participating organizations.
 Then research individual companies of interest to you.
 Resources such as Glassdoor.com are an excellent resource to gain valuable information.
 In addition, Handshake’s employers page can provide additional material in your search to find a good fit for you and your career goals.
 Check out companies’ hiring pages to see the roles available and analyze what exactly the responsibilities of the positions are.
 If you possess the qualifications listed, make sure to articulate that when meeting recruiters.
 If lacking in certain areas, ask what skills and experiences are desired to give you the desired qualifications.

 Develop Questions